chlamcf/deep_learning_experiments/README.md

 | CNN test loss (epoch 10) | 0.0282 |
 | GAN training epochs | 50 |

-Loss curves and generated sample grids can be found in `outputs/` after running the training scripts, or in `notebooks/demo.ipynb` for a walkthrough with inline plots.
+Loss curves and generated sample grids can be found in `outputs/` after running the training scripts.
 ## Possible extensions

 - Swap the GAN's fully-connected layers for convolutional/transposed-convolutional layers (DCGAN) for sharper, more stable image generation.